-Safe Web Searching
+Safe Web Search Tools

 Most search services will block inappropriate content when using their safe search feature, but their methods are not foolproof.

-Browsers and Cookies
+Safe Search and Cookies

-Many school computers are set to remove cookies, which will reset any safe search changes.
+Then you'll need to make sure the changes stick.
+Many school computers are set up to remove cookies, which will reset any safe search changes.
 After making a change, completely exit the web browser (or better, reboot the computer) and see if the safe search setting is still correct.

 Google offers a Safe Site search option.
 It's worth taking a few minutes and setting this option on every computer students will be using.

 Bing also offers a safe search option.
 You can implement it using these directions.